Disc Compatibility: The Oppo BDP-105 Blu-ray disc player is

 signal, but can also simultaneously charge the connected device.

-Note: The Blu-ray player does not feature any
+boxes are connected via the HDMI IN port (front or back).
+The Blu-ray player does not feature any

 analog video inputs or outputs; such as composite, component, or S-video.